cnu-online/Hyperledger-Nodejs-Angular/README.md

-## Hyperledger - Fabric - Fabcar - Node Server - Angular
+## Hyperledger - Fabric - NodeJS - Angular

 This is a sample solution having multiple layers and modified after forked from [fabric-samples](https://github.com/hyperledger/fabric-samples)/fabcar